-A typical full VCE VM certificate at MCC is made up of 6 major class components.
+A typical full VCE VM certificate is made up of 5 major class components.

 - Literacy

-- Foundation Mathematics
+- Numeracy

 - Work Related Skills

 - Personal Development Skills

-- Project Based Learning

 - VET at Certificate II level or above

 Literacy

 VCE Vocational Major Literacy focuses on the development of the knowledge and skills required to be literate in Australia today.
 The key knowledge and key skills encompass a student's ability to interpret and create texts that have purpose, and are accurate and effective, with confidence and fluency.